Keyboard shortcuts

 ACP (Agent Client Protocol)

-meka acp speaks the Agent Client Protocol over stdio so editor / web / messenger clients can drive an meka turn end to end.
-Where Interactive Mode and One-Shot Mode are for humans, ACP is for programs that want to host meka inside a richer UI — streamed diffs, native apply-buttons, hosted terminals, slash-command palettes.
+meka acp speaks the Agent Client Protocol over stdio so editor / web / messenger clients can drive a meka turn end to end.
+Where Interactive Mode and One-Shot Mode are for humans, ACP is for programs that want to host meka inside a richer UI: streamed diffs, native apply-buttons, hosted terminals, and slash-command palettes.

 This page describes what meka’s ACP surface looks like to a client.
 Editor-specific setup belongs in each editor’s own documentation; the protocol contract is the same everywhere.